dwyl/learn-payment-processing/README.md

 so each one of these services can connect to it and process the transactions.

-This is a heap of effort
-and can easily scale to unsustainable levels.
+Setting up and maintaining a Merchant Account is a heap of effort and can easily require a _dedicated_ person or _team_ of people just for running the checkout process in your App/company.
 This is where **payment platforms** like `Stripe` come into play.

-## Payment Platforms
+## Payment Platforms 😍

-Payment platforms **simplify the process of connecting to multiple third-parties**.
+Payment platforms **_simplify_ the process of connecting to multiple third-parties**.
 It offers more than a payment service so that merchants only have to liaise with _one_ company